hotwax/oms-documentation/user-manuals/pre-orders/pre-order-administration.md

 _**This document outlines a step-by-step process for reviewing allocations in the OMS.**_

-1. Go to the Hamburger Menu > Procurement > Purchase Orders to open the View Purchase Order page.
-2. Select desired purchase order to open the Purchase Order Detail page.
+1. Select desired purchase order to open the Purchase Order Detail page.
-3. Click the review allocation function to view all associated orders to the selected line item.
+2. Click the review allocation function to view all associated orders to the selected line item.

 {% embed url="https://youtu.be/MqQGtQRkkDQ" %}
 Video: Review Allocations